-Drama and Theatre Studies A' level is designed to provide a balance across a range of learning activities.
+Drama and Theatre Studies is a practical, intellectual and artistic subject and is designed to provide a balance across a range of learning activities.
 This subject combines the activities of exploring plays, creating theatre, the performing of plays, the analysis of live theatre and the critical evaluation of these elements.
 Students completing the course successfully will have a thorough understanding of drama and theatre, highly toned analytical and creative skills and an ability to communicate effectively with others.
+It is open to any student with an interest in Drama, Theatre and the Creative Arts.

-We offer regular theatre trips locally and a trip to London to expose our students to carefully selected productions.
+We offer regular theatre trips locally and a trip to London to expose our students to carefully selected productions (subject to availability and easing of wider restrictions).